j-andrews7/awesome-bioinformatics-benchmarks/README.md

 **Tools/methods compared:** `Total Count (TC)`, `Upper Quartile (UQ)`, `Median (Med),` `DESeq`, `edgeR`, `Quantile (Q)`, `RPKM`.

-**Recommendation(s):** The authors recommend [DESeq](https://bioconductor.org/packages/release/bioc/html/DESeq.html) ([DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) now available as well) or [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html), as those methods are robust to the presence of different library sizes and compositions, whereas the (still common) Total Count and RPKM methods are ineffective and should be abandoned.
+**Recommendation(s):** The authors recommend DESeq (now deprecated and replaced by [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)) or [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html), as those methods are robust to the presence of different library sizes and compositions, whereas the (still common) Total Count and RPKM methods are ineffective and should be abandoned.

 ### Differential Gene Expression